JANERUBBISHTOEAT/CSCC09-24F-Project/readme.md

 ## Introduction

-[Name_of_Project](#introduction) will be a web application designed for secure, fast file sharing through a peer-to-peer (P2P) system.
+[WebToWeb](#introduction) will be a web application designed for secure, fast file sharing through a peer-to-peer (P2P) system.
 Unlike traditional methods requiring files to upload to a server before download, which can be slow and less secure, this app allows direct user-to-user file transfer, significantly enhancing speed.
 Additionally, encryption ensures high security for all shared files on the P2P network.

 A demonstration was already found at [webtorrent.io](https://webtorrent.io/) illustrates certain limitations in the current implementation: files are shared directly between users without encryption, posing security risks; file size is constrained by browser memory; and files are lost if the sender closes the browser.
-[Name_of_Project](#introduction) seeks to resolve these issues by developing a more advanced, secure, and user-friendly P2P file-sharing application.
+[WebToWeb](#introduction) seeks to resolve these issues by developing a more advanced, secure, and user-friendly P2P file-sharing application.

 ## Features